AckerlyXu/heima/articles/hdinsight/hdinsight-use-sqoop-mac-linux.md

 ms.author: v-dazen

 ---
-# Use Apache Sqoop to import and export data between Hadoop in HDInsight and SQL Database
+# Use Apache Sqoop to import and export data between Hadoop on HDInsight and SQL Database

 [!INCLUDE [sqoop-selector](../../includes/hdinsight-selector-use-sqoop.md)]

 Learn how to use Apache Sqoop to import and export between a Hadoop cluster in Azure HDInsight and Azure SQL Database or Microsoft SQL Server database.
 The steps in this document use the `sqoop` command directly from the headnode of the Hadoop cluster.
 You use SSH to connect to the head node and run the commands in this document.

 > [!IMPORTANT]
 > The steps in this document only work with HDInsight clusters that use Linux.
 Linux is the only operating system used on HDInsight version 3.4 or greater.
-For more information, see [HDInsight component versioning](hdinsight-component-versioning.md#hdi-version-33-nearing-deprecation-date).
+For more information, see [HDInsight retirement on Windows](hdinsight-component-versioning.md#hdi-version-33-nearing-retirement-date).

 ## Install FreeTDS